NexSpend/NexDerm/README.md

 - npm
 - Git

+Recommended development environment:

+- Linux or macOS is recommended for the smoothest setup and tooling experience
+- Windows works, but use PowerShell and a virtual environment

 Recommended on Windows:

 - Use the repo virtual environment at `.venv`, or create one with `python -m venv .venv`
 - Use PowerShell

+Recommended on Linux or macOS:

+- Create and activate a virtual environment with `python3 -m venv .venv` and `source .venv/bin/activate`
+- Use a standard shell such as `bash` or `zsh`

 ## Backend Setup